HumbertoBeng/Active-Directory-Project/README.md

 ### Step 3.- Installing and Configuring Active Directory

-In this step we are going to be Installing and Configuring Active Directory in our Windows Server, then we'll promoted to be a Domain Controller and at the end we'll configure our target machine to join the Domain.
+In this step we are going to be Installing and Configuring Active Directory in our Windows Server, then we'll promote it to be a Domain Controller.
+At the end we'll configure our target machine to join the Domain.

-3.1.- Installing Active Diractory in our Server
+#### 3.1.- Installing Active Diractory in our Server

-So to start the installation of Active Directory, we are gonna need to go to our Windows Server Machine and Open "Server Manager".
-Once inside the program, we are gonna look for the option "Manage" at the top right corner and then click "Add Roles and Features".
+So to start the installation of Active Directory, we are gonna need to go to our Windows Server Machine and Open **Server Manager**.
+Once inside the program, we are gonna look for the option *Manage* at the top right corner and then click *Add Roles and Features*.
 Refer to image 40.

 ![image](https://github.com/user-attachments/assets/c9b5da5b-1328-4567-a88a-75076922c222)
 Image 40

-Now a window will appear, we need to click next in the first part, then in "Installation Type" we need to make sure to select the option called "Role-based or feature-based installation" and then select Next.
-In the Server Selection is where all the servers we have would appear, but since we are only using one, only that would be showed.  section we would need to click Next again.
-In the "Server Roles" section of the installation wizard, we are going to need to check the "Active Directory Domain Services, a window will appear and we just need to click "Add Features".
+Now a window will appear, we need to click next in the first part, then in **Installation Type** we need to make sure to select the option called *Role-based or feature-based installation* and then select Next.
+In the Server Selection is where all the servers we have would appear, but since we are only using one, only that would be showed.
+In the next section we would need to click Next again.
+In the *Server Roles* section of the installation wizard, we are going to need to check the *Active Directory Domain Services*, a window will appear and we just need to click *Add Features*.
 Once we've added the features, we can just go ahead and click Next in the next sections and at the end click Install.
 Refer to image 41.

 ![image](https://github.com/user-attachments/assets/2ac96af0-523a-4fec-a90a-54d9d7cd2337)
 Image 41

 What we want to do next is to close the installation wizard and go to the main page of the Server Manager.
 Then at the top we need to click the Flag with a warning icon next to it, this is the notification button.
-Once we've open it a message of "Post-deployment Configuration" would appear with an option highlighted called "Promote this server to a domain controller" and we need to click it.
+Once we've open it a message of *Post-deployment Configuration* would appear with an option highlighted called *Promote this server to a domain controller* and we need to click it.
 Refer to image 42.

 ![image](https://github.com/user-attachments/assets/33ace5e3-1527-468b-a5df-a542a4f153da)
 Image 42

 A new window will appear.
-To start configuring our server as a Domain Controller, in the first section called "Deployment Configuration" we need to select the "Add a new forest" option, this is because we want to create a brand new domain.
+To start configuring our server as a Domain Controller, in the first section called *Deployment Configuration* we need to select the *Add a new forest* option, this is because we want to create a brand new domain.
 As for the Domain Name, we can name it however we want.
 In this case I'm going to name it csbarista.local.
 The Domain Name must have a top level domain, so it can't be just "csbarista", it needs to be "csbarista.*something*". once we've decided which name we want our server to have, click Next.
 Refer to image 43.

 ![image](https://github.com/user-attachments/assets/43c487a8-daeb-4c90-ab20-e131f36b563d)
 Image 43

-In the next section leave everything default and put it a super secure password and then keep clicking Next until the "Paths" section.
-Here are the paths used to store our database file named NTDS.DIT which contains everything from the Active Directory, including password hashes.
+In the next section leave everything default and type a super secure password and then keep clicking Next until the *Paths* section.
+Here are the paths used to store our database file named **NTDS.DIT** which contains everything from the Active Directory, including password hashes.
 Moving forward, just keep clicking Next until you get the Install button.
 Refer to image 44.

 ![image](https://github.com/user-attachments/assets/34cdc710-5d12-42ba-9739-c082c51d7698)
 Image 44